zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

 The /api/ prefix is used for REST APIs.
 There is also /ui/ prefix for web UIs and /ws/ for WebSockets.

-Additional routing can be implemented using a Zuul Pre-filter.

 ## Adding API documentation

 Use the following procedure to add Swagger API documentation to your project.